-- Scarring or narrowing (stricture) of the esophagus
+- Scarring or narrowing of the esophagus, known as a stricture.

-- Barrett's esophagus, characterized by changes to the cells lining the esophagus, increasing your risk of esophageal cancer
+- Barrett's esophagus, a condition in which the cells lining the esophagus are damaged from acid reflux, increasing your risk of esophageal cancer.

-Your doctor or specialist will likely make a diagnosis based on your answers to questions, a physical exam, and one or more tests.
+Your health care provider or specialist will likely make a diagnosis based on your answers to questions, a physical exam, and one or more tests.
 These tests may include:

-For this test, you drink a solution containing a compound called barium or take a pill coated with barium.
+For this test, you drink a solution or take a pill containing a compound called barium.
 Barium coats the lining of the esophagus and stomach and makes the organs visible.
-These images can help identify narrowing of the esophagus, other structural changes, a hiatal hernia, tumors or other abnormalities that could be causing symptoms.
+These images can help identify narrowing of the esophagus, other structural changes, a hiatal hernia, tumors or other irregularities that could be causing symptoms.

-- Determine the concentration of allergy-related white blood cells (eosinophils)
+- Determine the concentration of allergy-related white blood cells, called eosinophils.

-- Identify abnormal cells that would indicate esophageal cancer or precancerous changes
+- Identify irregular cells that would indicate esophageal cancer or precancerous changes.

 Treatment for reflux esophagitis may include:

 Surgery.
-Fundoplication may be used to improve the condition of the esophagus if other interventions don't work.
-A portion of the stomach is wrapped around the valve separating the esophagus and stomach (lower esophageal sphincter).
+A type of surgery called fundoplication may be used to improve the condition of the esophagus if other interventions don't work.
+In this procedure, a portion of the stomach is wrapped around the valve separating the esophagus and stomach, called the lower esophageal sphincter.
 This strengthens the sphincter and prevents acid from backing up into the esophagus.

-A newer treatment involves minimally invasive surgery to place a ring of tiny magnetic titanium beads around the junction of the stomach and esophagus.
-In that position, the ring of beads strengthens the lower esophageal sphincter, preventing acid reflux.
+A newer treatment involves placing a ring of tiny magnetic titanium beads around the lower esophageal sphincter, known as the LINX procedure.
+In that position, the ring of beads strengthens the sphincter, preventing acid reflux.

-Treatment for eosinophilic esophagitis is primarily avoiding the allergen and reducing the allergic reaction with medications.
-Medications may include:
+Treatment for eosinophilic esophagitis involves avoiding the allergen and reducing the allergic reaction with medicines.
+Recommended medicines may include:

 - Proton pump inhibitors.
-Your doctor will likely first prescribe a proton pump inhibitor, such as esomeprazole (Nexium), lansoprazole (Prevacid), omeprazole (Prilosec) or pantoprazole (Protonix).
+Your health care provider will likely first prescribe a proton pump inhibitor, such as esomeprazole (Nexium), lansoprazole (Prevacid), omeprazole (Prilosec) or pantoprazole (Protonix).

 Steroids.
-Some studies have shown that swallowed steroids such as fluticasone (Flovent) and budesonide (Pulmicort) may act topically in the esophagus and help treat eosinophilic esophagitis.
-The same steroid medications that are inhaled to manage asthma are swallowed to treat eosinophilic esophagitis.
+Some studies have shown that swallowed steroids such as fluticasone (Flovent) and budesonide (Pulmicort) may act on the surface tissue of the esophagus to treat eosinophilic esophagitis.
+The same steroid medications that are inhaled to manage asthma are swallowed in a liquid form to treat eosinophilic esophagitis.

-Your doctor will instruct you on how to swallow the steroid preparation so that it coats your esophagus.
+Your health care provider will instruct you on how to swallow the steroid preparation so that it coats your esophagus.
 This delivery system of steroids is much less likely to cause serious side effects than taking oral steroid pills.

 Elimination and elemental diets.
 A response to a food allergen is likely the cause of eosinophilic esophagitis.
 Therefore, elimination of the culprit food may be an effective treatment strategy.

-However, as no tests are currently available to identify the culprit food, your doctor may recommend that you remove common food allergens from your diet.
-Under your doctor's direction, you'll gradually add foods back into your diet and note when symptoms return.
+Because no reliable tests are currently available to identify the culprit food, your provider may recommend that you remove common food allergens from your diet.
+Under your provider's direction, you'll gradually add foods back into your diet and note when symptoms return.

 Another, more restrictive, approach is to remove all food from your diet and replace it with an amino acid-based formula.

-Treatment for drug-induced esophagitis is primarily avoiding the problem drug when possible and reducing the risk with better pill-taking habits.
-Your doctor may recommend:
+Treatment for drug-induced esophagitis involves not using the problem drug when possible and reducing the risk with better pill-taking habits.
+Your provider may recommend:

-- Taking an alternative drug that is less likely to cause drug-induced esophagitis
+- Taking an alternative medicine that is less likely to cause drug-induced esophagitis.

-- Taking a liquid version of a medication if possible
+- Taking a liquid version of a medicine if possible.

-- Drinking an entire glass of water with a pill, unless you've been told by your doctor to restrict your fluid intake because of another condition, such as kidney disease
+- Drinking an entire glass of water with a pill, unless you've been told by your provider to restrict your fluid intake because of another condition, such as kidney disease.

-Your doctor may prescribe a medication to treat a bacterial, viral, fungal or parasitic infection causing infectious esophagitis.
+Your provider may prescribe a medicine to treat a bacterial, viral, fungal or parasitic infection causing infectious esophagitis.

 Treating common complications

-A gastroenterologist may perform a procedure to expand (dilate) the esophagus.
-This treatment is generally used only when the narrowing is very severe or food has become lodged in the esophagus.
+A gastroenterologist may perform a procedure to expand, or dilate, the esophagus.
+This treatment is generally used only when the narrowing is very severe or food has become stuck in the esophagus.

-In esophageal dilation, your doctor uses one or more endoscopic devices — small narrow tubes inserted through the esophagus.
+In esophageal dilation, your provider uses one or more endoscopic devices.
+These are small narrow tubes inserted through the esophagus.
 Versions of these devices may be equipped with:

 Lifestyle and home remedies

-Depending on the type of esophagitis you have, you may lessen symptoms or avoid recurring problems by following these steps:
+Depending on the type of esophagitis you have, you may lessen symptoms or stop recurring problems by following these steps:

-- Avoid foods that may increase reflux.
-Avoid eating excessive amounts of foods that you know worsen your symptoms of gastroesophageal reflux.
+- Do not eat foods that may increase reflux.
+Eating or drinking large amounts of certain foods may worsen your symptoms of gastroesophageal reflux.
 These may include alcohol, caffeine, chocolate and mint-flavored foods.

 - Use good pill-taking habits.
 Always take a pill with plenty of water.
 Don't lie down for at least 30 minutes after taking a pill.

 - Lose weight.
-Talk to your doctor about an appropriate diet and exercise routine to help you lose weight and maintain a healthy weight.
+Talk to your health care provider about an appropriate diet and exercise routine to help you lose weight and maintain a healthy weight.

 - If you smoke, quit.
-Talk to your doctor if you need help ending a smoking habit.
+Talk to your provider if you need help ending a smoking habit.

-- Avoid stooping or bending, especially soon after eating.
+- Try not to stoop or bend, especially soon after eating.

-- Avoid lying down after eating.
+- Do not lie down after eating.
 Wait at least three hours after eating to lie down or go to bed.

 - Raise the head of your bed.
 Place wooden blocks under your bed to elevate your head.
 Aim for an elevation of 6 to 8 inches (15 to 20 centimeters).
+If it's not possible to elevate your bed, insert a wedge between your mattress and box spring to elevate your body from the waist up.
 Raising your head by using only pillows isn't effective.

 No alternative medicine therapies have been proved to treat esophagitis.
-Still, some complementary and alternative therapies may provide some relief from heartburn or reflux symptoms when combined with your doctor's care.
-Talk to your doctor about what alternative treatments may be safe for you.
-Options may include:
+Still, some complementary and alternative therapies may provide some relief from heartburn or reflux symptoms when combined with your health care provider's care.
+Options may include ginger, chamomile and slippery elm.
+Talk to your health care provider if you're considering taking alternative therapies to treat GERD.

 Preparing for an appointment